 |Applicant status||Application process|

 If your application is successful, you will receive a formal Letter of Offer sent via email by the Graduate Research Centre.
-All domestic research applicants will be considered for an Australian government funded place under the Research Training (RTS) Scheme.
+All domestic research applicants will be considered for an Australian government funded place under the Research Training Program (RTP).
 Please then proceed to Step 6.

-If your application is successful, you will receive a formal Letter of Offer sent by VU International and you should then proceed to Step 6.
+If your application is successful, you will receive a formal Letter of Offer sent by VU International.
+Please then proceed to Step 6.

-Please be aware of the specified deadlines for off-shore and on-shore applications.
+Please be aware of the relevant deadlines for off-shore and on-shore applications.

 Admission with Advanced Candidature

-If you are currently enrolled in a higher degree by research with another institution but would like to transfer to VU, you may be eligible for admission with advanced candidature.
-For more details on how to apply, please refer to the Advanced Candidature section on the Candidature page.
+If you are currently enrolled in a higher degree by research with another institution, and would like to transfer to VU, you may be eligible for admission with advanced candidature.
+See more information on applying for advanced candidature.

 Step 6: Enrolment and commencement